Catholic Scouting

 Who we are

-We support and promote Catholic youth ministry in Scouting and Youth Organizations such as, but not limited to BSA, Girl Scouts, American Heritage Girls, and Little Flowers.
+We support and promote Catholic youth ministry in Scouting and Youth Organizations such as, but not limited to BSA, Girl Scouts, American Heritage Girls.
 We primarily serve Troops and Dens within the Santa Clara County.
 Our group organizes the annual Catholic awards recognition ceremony, and co-sponsors the annual Retreat-O-Ree.
 We also provide training and fellowship for leaders, counselors and youth ministers.

 The committee meets at St. Joseph’s in Cupertino, Stevens Creek and De Anza Blvd.